pyOpenSci/software-peer-review/our-process/policies.md

 ### Requesting package removal from the pyOpenSci ecosystem

-In the unlikely scenario that a contributor of a package requests removal of their package from our ecosystem, we retain the right to archive a version of the package in our ecosystem for archival purposes only.
+In the unlikely scenario that a contributor of a package requests removal of their package from our ecosystem, we retain the right offer the last / most recently released version of that package in our ecosystem for archival purposes only.